Lockout/Tagout (LOTO) Procedures for Power Linemen

 The fundamental goal of LOTO is energy isolation, but for linemen, this goes far beyond flipping a circuit breaker.
 It involves a coordinated effort to ensure a section of the power grid is completely separated from all sources of electrical potential.
 This process of de-energization must be systematic and verifiable.

-A key player in this process is the system operator, the individual responsible for managing the power grid.
-Unlike a simple circuit breaker replacement in a building, de-energizing a power line requires the system operator to open switches, re-route power, and grant a formal clearance.
-The lineman who receives this permission becomes the clearance holder, taking personal responsibility for the safety of the entire crew working within that isolated zone.
+A key player in this process is the system operator, the individual responsible for managing the relevant portion of the power system.
+De-energizing a transmission or distribution line typically requires coordinated switching by the system operator, issuance of a formal clearance, and communication of the switching status.
+The lineman who receives this permission often becomes the clearance holder, assuming responsibility for the safety of the crew in the isolated zone, subject to employer and utility procedures.
 The complexity of disconnecting a recloser or isolating a substation transformer demands a higher level of coordination and verification than standard electrical work.

 The Step-by-Step LOTO Procedure for Power Linemen